AtomMaterialUI/material-theme-docs/docs/reference/wizard.md

   heard about accent color or even the Material Theme Switcher.

 As a result, we've started to wonder how to make users more aware of the different features of the plugin.
-Documentation helps, but clearly <strike>nobody</strike> not many people read the documentation, so we've ruled it out.
+Documentation helps, but clearly <strike>nobody</strike> few people read the documentation, so we've ruled it out.
 Then I remembered that IntelliJ products show a wizard at the first start, helping people discover features and plugins.
 If there was a way to use it to display the plugin features, it would be great for new as well as existing users.
 And after a bit of investigation, I've figured it out and started building the **Material Theme Wizard**.